tilt-dev/tilt.build/contributing-snippets.md

 contributor: Your Github Handle (optional)
 ```

-3. Commit your changes and submit a Pull Request
+3. Commit your changes and [submit a Pull Request to the upstream repository of your fork (this one)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 4. A member of the Tilt team will review your snippet and modify it if necessary.
-If there's a reason that we don't think it's right for our Snippets Library, we'll let you know why.
+If we think it's currently not right for our Snippets Library, we'll let you know why.
 We appreciate you taking the time to contribute!